 Brent made a point of talking about making a choice out of suffering.
 Because that’s what warriors do.
 Think about that.
 These people choose what they will suffer for.
 While many of us are complaining about the download speeds on our Smartphones, or the preservatives baked into dog food, these folks are breaking themselves into pieces for the right to serve.
 For others this may seems crazy or pathological.
 But I don’t think so – and it’s not because I’m a vet.
 No, I think warriors stand as beacons to those who’ve become victims to life.
-Alot of us have surrendered our power over to the outside world.
+Alot of us have surrendered our power to the outside world.
 And this isn’t a judgement on my part, it just happens.
-Life is sexy and can be f’ing tough.
+Life can be f’ing tough.
 Everyone suffers.
-But how we suffer is exactly the point-and elite warriors are masters at changing that game.
+But choosing how we suffer is exactly the point-and elite warriors are masters at changing that game.

 So what’s the Warrior’s Way?…

 If you choose to listen to Brent’s story you’ll likely hear he’s just good folk.
 He’s respects the path and doesn’t take it lightly.
 Warriors like him have earned humility, and they do so by walking a path filled with big hairy obstacles.
 For SEALs like Brent that amounts to the brutal crucible called Hell’s Week.
 We peel back the curtain on BUDs a bit in this interview.

 The truth is right-minded warriors like Brent, and others in the special forces community, are just people.
 They have all the feels, but do different things with them.
 Often extraordinary things.
 I think there’s a cultural misconception, especially among the disappointed and comfortable, that the people who slay monsters become the monsters.
 While some may be, I think this is mostly crap.
 The monsters are exceptions and you’ll find them everywhere in life- fruit stands, Macy’s, sometimes in your home, and The White House.
 The military doesn’t earn special privileges in this regard.